Yoast/duplicate-post/readme.txt

 New features and customization, WP 3.0 compatibility: you should upgrade if you want to copy Custom Posts with Custom Taxonomies.

 == Changelog ==

+= 2.1 =
+* Even more code cleaning (no more custom queries, using WP API)
+* Term order preserved when copying
+* Stopped using deprecated User levels, now it uses Roles and Capabilities
+* 'Copy to a new draft' link in admin bar
+* duplicate_post_get_original template tag
+* Settings link in plugin list, 'Donate' and 'Translate' link in option page

 = 2.0.2 =
 * Fixed bug for permalinks